Marikhaker/object-detector-telegram-bot/README.md

-# Video object detection system using Ultralytics YOLOv8 and Telegram-bot
+# Video object detection using Ultralytics YOLOv8 and Telegram-bot
 Run by starting bot.py.

 ## Demo